techiescamp/kubernetes-learning-path/README.md

 # Kubernetes Certification Coupon

-🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20% ($80 Savings)** today using code **DCUBE20** at https://kube.promo/devops.
+🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save up to 40%** at https://kube.promo/devops.
 It is a limited-time offer.
+For maximum discount, choose certification bundles.

 # Kubernetes Learning Prerequisites

 If you want to learn Kubernetes, it's important to start with the basics.
-That means brushing up on your IT fundamentals first, because Kubernetes builds on those.
+That means brushing up on your IT fundamentals first because Kubernetes builds on those.
 Once you have a good grasp of the basics, learning Kubernetes can be fun and easy.
 So don't skip the fundamentals – take some time to study them before diving into Kubernetes!

 - [Learn Container concepts](https://devopscube.com/what-is-a-container-and-how-does-it-work/)<sup>Complete Guide</sup>
 - [Learn Contianer Management Tool - Docker](https://www.freecodecamp.org/news/the-docker-handbook/) <sup>Complete Guide</sup>